Dedicated Probate Lawyer Assisting Montgomery County Residents

 The state of Maryland collects an inheritance tax when recipients inherit property from someone who lived and/or owned property within state lines.
 Certain relatives and charities are exempt from Maryland’s inheritance tax, while other inheritors pay the tax at a fixed rate.
 Exempted parties include the decedent’s spouse, children, parents, grandparents and siblings.
-This is a different tax than the estate tax which applies to all individual Maryland estates in excess of $2 million this year and increases each year by a million until it is the same as the Federal estate tax exemption in 2019 (which will be over $5.4 million plus inflation).
+This is a different tax than the estate tax which applies to all individual Maryland estates in excess of $4 million this year and increases each year by a million until it is the same as the Federal estate tax exemption in 2019 (which will be $5 million).

 Probate Is Complicated and Time-Consuming

 As you can see, Maryland’s probate process if often tedious and exceedingly complex.
-With more than three decades’ experience handling probate matters for Rockville and Montgomery County families, attorney Carol R. Schifter knows what it takes to help you and those you love most obtain the outcome you desire.
-Take advantage of our *free 30-minute consultation now.
+With more than three decades’ experience handling probate matters for Silver Spring and Montgomery County families, attorney Carol R. Schifter knows what it takes to help you and those you love most obtain the outcome you desire.
+Take advantage of our consultation now.